jforgo/overview/secure-enterprise.md

 ### Identifying the right infrastructure architecture
 {: #define-architecture}

-Instead of figuring out how to assemble a compliant infrastructure architecture on your own, you can review the deployable architectures that are available in [the catalog](/catalog#reference_architecture). {{site.data.keyword.cloud_notm}} provides automation for the deployment of common architectural patterns that combine one or more cloud resources, which are known as deployable architectures.
+Instead of figuring out how to assemble a compliant infrastructure architecture on your own, you can review the deployable architectures that are available in [the catalog](/catalog#reference_architecture). {{site.data.keyword.cloud_notm}} provides automation for the deployment of common architectural patterns that combine one or more cloud resources, known as deployable architectures.
 Each [deployable architecture](#x10293733){: term} is built and maintained by {{site.data.keyword.cloud_notm}} experts following {{site.data.keyword.cloud_notm}} best practices to take the guesswork out of the architecture design process and reduce the time that it takes to deploy to just minutes.
 Compliance managers and solution architects can review the components of the architecture and the level of compliance that each deployable architecture meets by reviewing the details directly from the catalog detail pages.

 ![IBM Cloud catalog showing deployable architecture tiles](images/catalog.svg){: caption="Figure 1.
 IBM Cloud catalog showing deployable architecture tiles" caption-side="bottom"}